The Midwifery Model of Care

 Identifying and referring out those women who are in need of the care of an obstetrician.

 At Homebirth Services of Southern Nevada we pride ourselves on putting our clients, and their baby's well being first.
 This means that there are two skilled attendants at your birth.

-The midwife I work with predominantly is Cassie Franco, CPM, LM and like myself, she is trained in neonatal resuscitation, Birth Emergency Skills and CPR & BLS.
-In the even that Cassie is attending another birth and is unavailable, we have several trained assistants who will accompany me.
-Meeting Cassie or the assistant who will be attending your birth is always encouraged, and this meeting is usually towards the end of the pregnancy.
+The midwife I work with predominantly is Cassie Franco, CPM, LM, and Camila Santiago, CPM and like myself, both women are trained in neonatal resuscitation, Birth Emergency Skills and CPR & BLS.
+In the event that Cassie and Camila are attending another birth and they are unavailable, we have several trained assistants who will accompany me.
+Meeting Cassie, Camila, or the assistant who will be attending your birth is always encouraged, and this meeting is usually towards the end of the pregnancy.

 610 S. 8th St.